mamift/icon-transformer/README.md

 - _THIS TOOL REQUIRES NODE 10.12+, PLEASE UPDATE YOUR VERSION_
 - Install with NPM or Yarn `npm i -D icon-transformer`
-- Can be used standalone, as a dependency of your project or within other Node scripts (mjs only)
+- Can be used standalone, as a dependency of your project or within other Node scripts
+  - Standalone: `npm start`
-  - Standalone: `npm start`; as an NPM script: `icon-transformer {path-to-icon-config.json}`
+  - As an NPM script: `icon-transformer {path-to-icon-config.json}`
+  - Within other scripts: `import iconTransformer from "icon-transformer";`
 - Config can be passed in as a command line argument, `icon-config.json` shows a basic layout for this
   - All `.svg` files in `config.input` directory will be transformed
   - After transformation, icons will be piped to `config.output` directory